 WHEREAS, pursuant to R.C.
 Section 3735.671, the Board of Education of the School District has (i) approved the terms of this Agreement contingent upon the execution of a Donation Agreement with the Company, including the one hundred percent (100%) real property tax exemption for up to fifteen (15) years for new construction; and (ii) waived its rights to receive the forty-five day and fourteen-day notices under R.C.
 Sections 3735.671 and 5709.83; and

-WHEREAS, the parties recognize that the exact legal and financing structure used by the Owners in developing, equipping and operating the Project may include additional legal entities and may evolve prior to and during the operation of the Project;
+WHEREAS, the parties recognize that the exact legal and financing structure used by the Company in developing, equipping and operating the Project may include additional legal entities and may evolve prior to and during the operation of the Project;

 NOW, THEREFORE, in consideration of the mutual covenants hereinafter contained and the benefit to be derived by the parties from the execution hereof, the receipt and sufficiency of which are hereby acknowledged, the parties herein agree as follows:

 1. Project.
-The Owners, their lessees and/or their successors or assigns shall make a good faith effort to complete the Project.
-The cost of the investments to be made in connection with the Project by the Owners, their lessees and/or their successors or assigns is estimated as (i) approximately $9 million to $11 million for construction of a new building to contain approximately 75,000 square feet; (ii) $0 for acquisition of machinery and equipment; (iii) approximately $500,000 for acquisition of furniture and fixtures; and (iv) $0 for acquisition of inventory at the Project Site.
+The Company, their lessees and/or their successors or assigns shall make a good faith effort to complete the Project.
+The cost of the investments to be made in connection with the Project by the Company, their lessees and/or their successors or assigns is estimated as (i) approximately $9 million to $11 million for construction of a new building to contain approximately 75,000 square feet; (ii) $0 for acquisition of machinery and equipment; (iii) approximately $500,000 for acquisition of furniture and fixtures; and (iv) $0 for acquisition of inventory at the Project Site.
 The estimates provided in this Section are good faith estimates provided pursuant to R.C.
 Section 3735.671(B) and shall not be construed in a manner that would limit the amount or term of the tax exemptions provided in this Agreement.
 The parties recognize that the costs associated with the Project may increase or decrease significantly.
 The parties also recognize that costs do not necessarily equal otherwise taxable value.

 2. Values of Personal Property.
 The value for Ohio personal property tax purposes of the personal property of the Company, including, but not limited to, machinery, equipment, furniture, and fixtures, located at another location in Ohio prior to the execution of this Agreement and relocated or to be relocated from that location to the Project Site, is $0.
 The value for Ohio personal property tax purposes of the personal property of the Company, including, but not limited to, machinery, equipment, furniture, and fixtures, at the Project Site prior to the execution of this Agreement is $0.
 The average value for Ohio personal property tax purposes of the inventory of the Company held at another location in Ohio prior to the execution of this Agreement and to be relocated from that location to the Project Site is $0.
 The average value for Ohio personal property tax purposes of the inventory of the Company at the Project Site prior to the execution of this Agreement is $0.